-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our internal assessments during 2021/22 suggested that the attainment of disadvantaged pupils was lower than their non-disadvantaged peers in key areas of the curriculum.
+Our internal assessments during 2022/23 suggested that the attainment of disadvantaged pupils was lower than their non-disadvantaged peers in key areas of the curriculum.
 The progress for this group of children has been good.

-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees and our targeted support to this group of children in school.
-Our disadvanatged children are making progress but still have gaps in their learning compared to their non-disadvantged peers.
-Our onentry data shows that our disadvantaged pupils have a lower start compared to their non-disadvantaged peers.
+Our disadvantaged children are making progress but still have gaps in their learning compared to their non-disadvantaged peers.
+Our on-entry data shows that our disadvantaged pupils have a lower start compared to their non-disadvantaged peers.
 Targeted disadvantaged children have received 1:1 tuition this academic year through the NTP and are making progress.
 This needs to continue into next academic year.
-Our July 2022 KS2 SATs results show that attainment for our Year 6 disadvantaged children was lower compared to their non-disadvantaged peers.
-Reading was 64% for disadvantaged compared to 81% for non-disadvantaged and Maths was 79% for disadvantaged compared to 94% for non-disadvantaged.
+Our July 2023 KS2 SATs results show that attainment for our Year 6 disadvantaged children was lower compared to their non-disadvantaged peers.
+Reading was 50% for disadvantaged compared to 79% for non-disadvantaged and Maths was 50% for disadvantaged compared to 75% for non-disadvantaged.
+This disadvantaged group had multiple vulnerabilities but made good progress.